Reliance Ind shares drop ahead of Q2 results. Here's what analysts say

 Emkay Global is expecting Reliance Industries to clock a consolidated profit of Rs 14,388.60 crore compared with Rs 13,680 crore in the year-ago quarter.
 Sales are seen surging 23.9 per cent YoY to Rs 2,14,186 crore .
 Ebitda margin is seen falling to 15.3 per cent against 17.3 per cent in June and 15.5 per cent in the year-ago quarter.

-IIFL Securities said while Reliance's business-to-consumer (B2C) businesses namely retail and Jio are seeing good traction, the O2C business is set to register one of the worst quarters, as gross refining margin (GRMs) collapse, and petrochemical demand remains soft.
+IIFL Securities said while Reliance's business-to-consumer (B2C) businesses namely Retail and Jio are seeing good traction, the oil-to-chemical (O2C) business is set to register one of the worst quarters, as gross refining margin (GRMs) collapse, and petrochemical demand remains soft.

 Read More: Value vs Growth: What will work for stock investors?
 BT Digital Diwali Survey decodes